cziqin/Automated_Stepsizes/README.md

 - Fig. d shows the loss evolution of Algorithm 3 under different numbers of asynchronous-parallel-update iterations.
 The result demonstrates that a moderate number of asynchronous-parallel-update iterations in each communication round can indeed reduce communication overhead and speed up convergence, however, too large an amount of local computation per communication round leads to degraded convergence accuracy, especially in the later stages of convergence.
 - Fig. e and Fig. f show the comparison results of Algorithm 1 with Algorithm 2, Algorithm 3, DGM-BB-C, and DGD in terms of the used communication rounds and wallclock time, respectively.
 These results confirm that Algorithm 3 with $10$-steps of asynchronous parallel updates achieves the lowest communication complexity and wallclock time compared with existing counterpart algorithms.

-> Note: All experimental results (e.g., loss, wallclock time, average stepsizes) will be autonomously saved as `.csv` files in the `./Logistic_regression/results` directory.
+> Note: All experimental results (e.g., loss, wallclock time, and average stepsizes) will be autonomously saved as `.csv` files in the `./Logistic_regression/results` directory.

 ## Matrix factorization
 1. You can use the following command to execute Algorithm 1 for the matrix factorization task: